UnosquareCOE/graduate-challenge/README.md

 ```

 ## Notes
-- You can choose to store the game state in memory or use a mechanism for persistance like a database or file.
+- The implementation can store the game state in memory or use a persistence mechanism like a database or file.
-- This exercise is designed to permit a variation of answers, you can tailor your code
+- The exercise allows for variation in the answers, giving flexibility in the code.

-## Stretch
+## Stretch/Optional
 - The game should handle both uppercase and lowercase letters as valid guesses.
-- The API should return appropriate error responses for invalid game IDs, repeated guesses, or any other invalid requests.
+- The API should return appropriate error responses for invalid request body or game IDs.
-- The submitted repository should include some brief details within a README.md
+- The submitted repository should include a brief README.md file in the root directory.
-- There is some unit test coverage.
+- The code should have unit test coverage.
-- There is an API to delete an existing game using the DELETE HTTP Method.
+- Implement an endpoint to delete an existing game using the DELETE HTTP method.